cdslaborg/paramonted/generic/2/_includes/specdram.md

 where $$\rho$$ stands for specification `domainBallCor` and $$\mathrm{eye}(V)$$ stands for diagonal matrix whose diagonals are set to the specification `domainBallStd`.

 Combined with the input simulation specification `domainBallStd` it defines the objective function's hyper-ellipsoidal (or spherical) domain.
 If the input simulation specification `domainBallCov` is provided by the user, then any values set for `domainBallCor` and `domainBallStd` will be automatically ignored.
 The input specification `domainBallCor` along with `domainBallStd` are especially useful when covariance matrix computation is non-trivial.
 When passed to the sampler from within an external input sampler specification file, any missing element of `domainBallCov` will be set to the appropriate default value.
-The default value for `domainBallCor` is an `ndim`-by-`ndim` Identity matrix.
+The default value for `domainBallCor` is a `ndim`-by-`ndim` Identity matrix.

 Related specifications: [domain](#domain), [domainBallAvg](#domainballavg), [domainBallCor](#domainballcor), [domainBallCor](#domainballcor), [domainBallCov](#domainballcov), [domainBallStd](#domainballstd).<br>